paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Cleaning Gutters
 type: review
 rating: 5
-location:
+location: Stockport, SK16
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Turned up on the day he said and completed the job as discussed for the agreed price.
+Friendly polite service and it’s nice to see and father and son team.